Photo by Chip Simons (click image for Chip's website and contact info). Permission to use image also granted by the National MS Society.

 In early 2010 I enrolled in arguably the most aggressive clinical trial for multiple sclerosis: HALT-MS, an autologous hematopoietic stem cell transplant (using my own stem cells from my bone marrow) paired with high-dose chemotherapy.
-It’s also the riskiest—the consent form I signed for HALT-MS listed the odds of death potentially as high as 1 in 20 (true odds are closer to a far safer 1 in 100).
-Researchers theorize that the HSCT procedure may stop disease progression and reverse some disability.
-At that point I was out of options.
+It's not without significant risk—the consent form I signed for HALT-MS listed the odds of death potentially as high as 1 in 20 (true odds were closer to a far safer 1 in 100).
+I had little choice.
+At that point I was out of options, exhausting all drugs and even clinical trials.
+My hope: that all the research, which up to that point had shown the HSCT procedure to dramatically stop disease progression in most cases and even reverse some disability, was right.
 So we moved to Houston for nearly three months in February of 2010, culminating in a challenging three-week hospital stay at MD Anderson Cancer Center.
 On March 25 I said goodbye to my current immune system with a stem cell reboot.
 My SCT story and recovery is detailed on our forums.

 What does the future hold?
-I'm as excited as you are to find out.
-There's hope in spades with this treatment and MS research in general is improving by leaps every year.
+I don't know, and can't even begin to predict.
+There's hope in spades with MS research, with treatments improving by leaps every year.
 Be active, stay fit, and keep exploring!

-Dave has presented a message of hope every year since 2009 at New Mexico's BikeMS event.
-Below are links to his moving speeches and videos.
+From 2009 to 2014, Dave presented a message of hope at New Mexico's BikeMS event.
+Below are links to his moving speeches and videos about his MS and HSCT journey.
 Grab a cold one, sit back and enjoy.